ximdex/ximdex/README.md

 # Ximdex 3.* - README

-Ximdex CMS is a Semantic Content Management System (CMS) that allows the manipulation and generation of content, data and apps to be published in different target technologies: PHP, J2EE, .NET, XML/XSLT, JS, RDF, JSON, RoR, ...
+Ximdex CMS is a Visual Headless Content & Data Management System (CMS / DMS) with Semantic Web technologies that allows the edition and transformation of content and data to be published in different target technologies (PHP, J2EE, .NET, XML/XSLT, JS, RDF, JSON, RoR, ...) and sync to the cloud as web, datesets, ebooks or as hybrid apps for mobile devices.

 * Description
   -----------